Science Teacher, Co-Founder, Head of Grounds & Services

 FBRA for Boys» More About Jason

-Jason is now in his eighth year at FBRA, serving as Academic Director, as well as Department Chair for both Language Arts and Music at the Boys School.
-Sharing a background within the Knowledge is Power Program (KIPP) with both the director and co-founder, he brings fourteen years of teaching experience from across grade levels into his roles as academic and arts program leader.
+Jason is now in his tenth year at FBRA, serving as Academic Director, as well as Head of Music at the Boys School.
+Sharing a background within the Knowledge is Power Program (KIPP) with both the director and co-founder, he brings sixteen years of teaching experience from across grade levels into his roles as academic and arts program leader.

 Martin has helped establish many core aspects of the school’s academic culture, including leading Teacher Training Workshops, establishing the protocols for Teacher Observations and Feedback, facilitating Student-Parent conferences, building the Academic Support strategies for students, and developing the Electives Program which includes our ground-breaking Music Performance classes.